Paronychia is a skin infection that develops around the nail. It occurs when bacteria or fungi get under the skin.

 Some symptoms of paronychia resemble those of different skin infections.
 Other symptoms directly affect the nail itself.

 Paronychia symptoms include:

-Bacteria or fungi can cause paronychia, and common culprits are Staphylococcus aureus and Streptococcus pyogenes bacteria.
+Bacteria or fungi can cause the infection, such as Staphylococcus aureus and Streptococcus pyogenes bacteria.

 Common causes of skin damage around the nail include: